eodash/eodash/docs/STAC.md

 ### Projection Configuration

 eodash supports multiple approaches for defining coordinate reference systems (CRS) and map projections to accommodate different data sources and visualization requirements.
-The projection configuration can live on the Collection, Item, Link or Asset levels.
+The projection configuration can be defined at the Collection, Item, Link, or Asset levels.

 #### Standard EPSG Codes

-For standard coordinate reference systems, eodash uses the `proj:epsg` property from the [Projection Extension](https://github.com/stac-extensions/projection) to define EPSG codes:
+For standard coordinate reference systems, eodash uses the `proj:epsg` property from the [Projection Extension](https://github.com/stac-extensions/projection) to define EPSG codes.

 #### Custom Projections

 For custom or specialized projections not covered by standard EPSG codes, eodash provides two custom properties:

-**`eodash:mapProjection`** - Used for map-specific projections with predefined extents, can exist in the top level of Items or Collections:
+**`eodash:mapProjection`** - Used for map-specific projections with predefined extents.
+Can exist at the top level of Items or Collections:

 ```json
 {